Smart City Initiatives

 Barcelona citizens can use a variety of apps to remain updated, connected, and to better utilize services.
 Among these apps are:

-- IoT sensors and Barcelona’s open data platform: Barcelona has a dense network of sensors which compile data from a wide variety of sources.
-The gathered data is fed into an open source data platform called Sentilo.
+- IoT sensors and Barcelona’s open data platform: Barcelona has a dense network of sensors that compile data from a wide variety of sources.
+The gathered data is fed into an open-source data platform called Sentilo.
 Application developers can leverage Sentilo to gain access to sensor data in a convenient and structured manner.
 Sentilo has been successfully deployed by other city councils that followed Barcelona's lead.

 - Noise and environment sensors: Barcelona implemented low-cost sensors that detect noise levels, pollution, temperature, and humidity, which can be accessed directly by citizens.
 These sensors helped identify and counter violations of city policy with regard to noise levels and pollution.
 For example, Plaza del Sol is a central location in Barcelona frequented by young residents.
 For the past 20 years, noise levels in Plaza del Sol have become unbearable for residents living nearby.
 Via the sensors, residents were able to detect that noise levels were beyond the recommendations of the World Health Organization, which led to city actions to reduce the noise.